getmlcode/understanding-llm-gpt-neural-nets-from-scratch/Readme.md

 ## Understading LLM, GPT and Neural Nets From Scratch
 This repository contains Jupyter notebooks created while coding along with Andrej Karpathy's `Neural Networks: Zero to Hero` lecture series.

-In a podcas with Lex Fridman, He shared how he surprised himself when results for some experiment weren't as he expected and he too learnt something from it while `Going back to basics`
+In a `podcast with Lex Fridman`, He shared how he surprised himself when results for some experiment weren't as he expected and he too learnt something from it while `Going back to basics` in these lectures.

 [![Watch on YouTube](andrej.png)](https://www.youtube.com/watch?v=I2ZK3ngNvvI)